$\alpha$-Rank-Collections: Analyzing Expected Strategic Behavior with Uncertain Utilities: Abstract

 \section{Abstract}

-Game theory largely rests on the availability of cardinal utility functions.
-In contrast, only ordinal preferences are elicited in fields such as matching under preferences.
-The literature focuses on mechanisms with simple dominant strategies.
-However, many real-world applications do not have dominant strategies, so intensities between preferences matter when participants determine their strategies.
-Even though precise information about cardinal utilities is unavailable, some data about the likelihood of utility functions is typically accessible.
-We propose to use Bayesian games to formalize uncertainty about decision-makers utilities by viewing them as a collection of normal-form games where uncertainty about types persist in all game stages.
-Instead of searching for the Bayes-Nash equilibrium, we consider the question of how uncertainty in utilities is reflected in uncertainty of strategic play.
-We introduce $\alpha$-Rank-collections as a solution concept that extends $\alpha$-Rank, a new solution concept for normal-form games, to Bayesian games.
-This allows us to analyze the strategic play in, for example, (non-strategyproof) matching markets, for which we do not have appropriate solution concepts so far. $\alpha$-Rank-collections characterize a range of strategy-profiles emerging from replicator dynamics of the game rather than equilibrium point.
-We prove that $\alpha$-Rank-collections are invariant to positive affine transformations, and that they are efficient to approximate.
-An instance of the Boston mechanism is used to illustrate the new solution concept.
+Game theory relies heavily on the availability of cardinal utility functions, but in fields such as matching markets, only ordinal preferences are typically elicited.
+The literature focuses on mechanisms with simple dominant strategies, but many real-world applications lack dominant strategies, making the intensity of preferences between outcomes important for determining strategies.
+Even though precise information about cardinal utilities is not available, some data about the likelihood of utility functions is often accessible.
+We propose to use Bayesian games to formalize uncertainty about the decision-makers' utilities by viewing them as a collection of normal-form games.
+Instead of searching for the Bayes-Nash equilibrium, we study how uncertainty in utilities is reflected in uncertainty of strategic play.
+To do this, we introduce a novel solution concept called $\alpha$-Rank-collections, which extends $\alpha$-Rank to Bayesian games.
+This allows us to analyze strategic play in, for example, non-strategyproof matching markets, for which appropriate solution concepts are currently lacking. $\alpha$-Rank-collections characterize the expected probability of encountering a certain strategy profile under replicator dynamics in the long run, rather than predicting a specific equilibrium strategy profile.
+We experimentally evaluate $\alpha$-Rank-collections using instances of the Boston mechanism, finding that our solution concept provides more nuanced predictions compared to Bayes-Nash equilibria.
+Additionally, we prove that $\alpha$-Rank-collections are invariant to positive affine transformations, a standard property for a solution concept, and are efficient to approximate.